OnSignals/STH-visual/README.md

 ]}
 ```

-### Data properties
+## Instance data

 -   `title`: `{string}` Optional title.
 For internal use only.
 -   `items`: `{array}` Array of items.
 Each instance can render one or multiple items.
-    -   `id`: `{string}`Unique id.
+    -   `id`: `{string}` Unique id.
 Can be auto-generated.
     -   `video`: `{object}` video data
         -   `combined`: `{string}` URL of the video (combining color and depth map)
         -   `width`: `{number}` Video width.
         -   `height`: `{number}` Video height.
         -   `thumbnail`: `{string}` URL of a thumbnail image.

+## Misc

-Each instance observes its parent element's size and visibility.
+Each instance observes its wrapper element's size and visibility.
 Instances that are currently not in view are not rendered for performance reasons.

 ## API